induane/asinine-website/topics/articles/editorial/article_26.rst

 you don't need one.
 Have you heard this story?
 I've heard it far too often.
 This is all bullshit.

 Let me start over.
-There are bad men who do many of these things.
+There are bad men who commit many of these atrocities.
 There are rapists and abusers and men who act like animals.
 They prey upon the most vulnerable members of society (women, children, and other men).
 The rest of us hate those men and want them punished to the full extent of the law.
 However, despite what much of the media tells you, those men are the exception and not